aleksandrajh/CI_PP3_Connect4/README.md

 ### Users

 1. I want to have clear options to select in the main menu
-2. I want to see an option to read the rules of the game
+2. I want to be able to read the rules of the game
 3. I want to personalise the game and enter my name
 4. I want to be able to log-in if I return to the game
 5. I want to receive a real time feedback throughout the game